About Derica Waller

 On a more personal note,

 I live in southeast Portland with my two kiddos, two cats and a rabbit.
-I grew up in the Willamette Valley and have recently returned after living in Denver, Colorado for 17 years.
+I grew up in the Willamette Valley and returned after living in Denver, Colorado for 17 years.
 It is so good to be back in the green treed haven that is Portland.
 And the coffee!
 Oh, the coffee!

 Faith